« Overview of Pharmacy Education in India | Main | What does a university education cost in India? Some real numbers »

 Janardhan Poojary raised the following in RAJYA SABHA STARRED QUESTION NO 102 ANSWERED ON 31.07.2006:

-Will the Minister of HUMAN RESOURCE DEVELOPMENT be pleased to state:-
+Will the Minister of HUMAN RESOURCE DEVELOPMENT be pleased to state:-and the Minister of Human Resource Development, Shri Arjun Singh stated the following in response:

 (a) the criteria for conferring `deemed university` status on an unaided institute;